 - Prep radishes for roasting: On a medium baking sheet add olive oil and slides radishes and toss to coat radishes completely in oil.
 Sprinkle with salt, pepper, and red pepper flakes (if using).

-- Tools Needed: knife set, cutting board, baking sheet
+- Tools needed: knife set, cutting board, baking sheet

-- Prep Ahead: Get ahead by washing and slicing radishes up to two days ahead of time before roasting.
+- Prep ahead: Get ahead by washing and slicing radishes up to two days ahead of time before roasting.

-- Leftovers and Storage: Store leftover radish chips in an airtight container in the refrigerator for up to two days.
+- Leftovers and storage: Store leftover radish chips in an airtight container in the refrigerator for up to two days.
 However, the baked “chips” won’t stay crispy and will be soft leftover.

 - Nutrition notes: This baked vegetable chip recipe uses completely plant-based ingredients, is gluten-free, and is a great grain and refined carbohydrate-free way to enjoy the crunchy texture of chips.
 The nutrition information was calculated using 1 tablespoon of olive oil as the amount of oil you will consume vs. how much is used to grease the pan is not the full amount used in the ingredients section.